 This is the feminism that “support other girls at all costs” is made of, and the feminism that allows us to tout Lena Dunham, a notoriously problematic individual, as the Feminist Voice of This Generation.
 For my intents and purposes, she most definitely is not.

 For feminism to be effective, it must be intersectional.
-We must include transwomen, women of color, working class women, and the ways in which patriarchy effects men, too.
+We must include transwomen, women of color, working-class women, and the ways in which patriarchy affects men, too.
 Intersectional feminism acknowledges the fact that not all women have the same privilege.